brutif/app-password-app-token-docs/webui.md

 When application tokens are generated, their scope is set to the preAuthorizedScope value of the client.

+The UI can only manage app-passwords and tokens created by the client specified by internalClientId.
+App-passwords and tokens created by other clients will not be visible in the UI.

  ## Example configuration using database store:
   ```
     <openidConnectProvider id="OP" oauthProviderRef="Oauth"  signatureAlgorithm="RS256" jwkEnabled="true">